johanahg/johanahg/README.md

 🔭 Currently, I'm working on creating a music bot for Discord with my friends (just for fun)!

-🌱 Right now I'm learning how to write shell scripts with on Linux for my Cyber Security class, and the fundementals of User Experience Engineering
+🌱 At university, I'm learning how to write shell scripts with on Linux for my Cyber Security class, and the fundementals of User Experience Engineering.

 📫 How to reach me: johanah.gloria@gmail.com
 <!--